7th Army (RSFSR): History

 The 7th Army was formed on November 1, 1918 from the units of the former Olonets group of troops, the 2nd Petrograd Infantry Division and the Pskov Rifle Division.
-It was part of the Northern Front which fought against Entente troops and the White Northern Army which were based in Archangelsk and Murmansk.
+It was part of the Northern Front which fought against Entente troops and the White Northern Army which were based in Arkhangelsk and Murmansk.
 After the disbandment of Northern Front the 7th Army was transferred to the Western Front.

 The 7th Army also took part in the Soviet campaign against Estonia.
 On November 22, 1918, units of the 7th Army attacked Narva for the first time, but the assault was repulsed by the German troops still remaining in the city.
 A week later, the Soviet troops seized the city.
 Then the troops of the 7th Army began to advance westward, and by early January 1919 they were 35 kilometers from Tallinn.
 But on January 7, 1919, the Estonian 1st division launched a counter-offensive, and already on January 19 the Estonians and Finns took Narva and entered the territory of the Petrograd Governate.

 In spring 1919 the 7th Army defended the approaches to Petrograd against Finnish troops on the Karelian and Onega-Ladoga Isthmus, the White Guard Northern Corps of Major-General Dzerozhinsky and Estonian troops south of the Gulf of Finland.

 On June 21 the 7th Army launched an offensive against the troops of the Northwestern Army (the former Northern Corps).
 On August 5, Yamburg was taken, after which they halted their advance.